mediacloud/rss-fetcher/doc/stats.md

 ### layers of Graphite

-Grahite is a popular (if dated) statistics collection, storage and visualization app, which contains multiple components:
+Graphite is a popular (if dated) statistics collection, storage and visualization app, which contains multiple components:

 1. Ingest of stats: carbon